-If a medical record shows that progress notes are not in compliance with the guidelines set forth in these Rules and Regulations in Article III: Section 3.7, the responsible Practitioner will be so notified.
-If the documentation of progress notes has not been brought into compliance by the end of one (1) working day after notification further admission Privileges will be suspended until compliance has been accomplished.
+If a medical record shows that progress notes are not in compliance with the guidelines set forth in these Rules and Regulations in Article III: Section 3.7, the responsible Practitioner/APP will be so notified.
+If the documentation of progress notes has not been brought into compliance by the end of one (1) working day after notification further admissions or assignments to observation will be suspended until compliance has been accomplished by the responsible Practitioner/APP.